 This solution addresses Key Issue #1 on Positioning via user plane transmission.

-In this solution, capability transmission of LPP is updated to cover 'user plane location capability' indication.
+In this solution, UE ‘user plane location capability’ can be regarded as a part of 5GMM capability or as a LPP sub-capability.
 If network determines to use user plane for positioning, the network should send the information (e.g. address information) of the LMF supporting user plane positioning functionality to UE to enable the user plan connection.

 6.3.2 Functional Description

 In this solution, we assume LMF is integrated with a user plane location function , to which UE needs to establish a user plane connection if user plane positioning is to be used.

 Before a UE establishes the user plane connection, it is required to send user plane location capability to the network so that the network knows that the UE supports positioning via user plane then can determine to use user plane for positioning.
-Thus, the existing capability transfer should cover the 'user plane location capability' indication.
+Thus, for the ‘user plane location capability’ awareness, UE can include its ‘user plane location capability’ as part of the ‘5GMM Capability’ in the Registration Request message (Option 1) or the existing LPP capability transfer should cover the 'user plane location capability' indication (Option 2).

 During the MO or MT positioning procedure, after the network determines to use user plane positioning, the network should indicate the UE to use user plane for positioning with the address information of LMF.
 With the address information, UE can establish a secure connection with the LMF, and via this secure connection, position messages can be transferred between UE and the LMF.
 The established user plane connection may be reused for subsequent user plane position messages transmission trigged by UE or LMF, e.g. if UE does not move to a new place, does not have new QoS requirements and uses the same positioning method via the user plane.